Former Queensland Premier Anna Bligh is in negotiations with NSW Labor to run as the ALP candidate in the state seat of Sydney, City News understands.

 “I would like to see the seat of Sydney continue to have an Independent champion.”

-As reported by City News last month, it’s believed Ms Moore will publicly endorse rising political Independent and Australian Marriage Equality convenor, Alex Greenwich as her successor in Sydney.
+As exclusively reported by City News last month, it’s believed Ms Moore will publicly endorse rising political Independent and Australian Marriage Equality convenor, Alex Greenwich as her successor in Sydney.

 Greens candidate for the Sydney by-election, Chris Harris, said he wasn’t fazed by the prospect of running against Anna Bligh.